 Partnership and Collaboration

 Much of what CATIE has accomplished through the years reflects the power of partnerships.
-The successes we have seen in the exchange of information and the promotion of prevention and positive health attest to the meaningful relationships we have established with infected and affected communities, organizations both large and small, service providers, healthcare professionals, researchers, government and policy-makers.
+The successes we have seen in the exchange of information and the promotion of prevention and positive health attest to the meaningful relationships we have established with affected communities, organizations both large and small, service providers, healthcare professionals, researchers, government and policy-makers.

 To find out more about our activities in this area or if you are interested in exploring possible initiatives with CATIE, please contact:

 Marsha Guthrie, Director, Operations and Resources at 416-203-7122, extension 707 or toll-free at 1-800-263-1638, extension 707 or e-mail to firstname.lastname@example.org.

 CATIE works with many partners in the private, public, and voluntary sectors to achieve the widest possible dissemination of HIV and HCV information for the benefit of the communities it serves.
 In order to increase awareness of the services and information available, CATIE may ask partners or other organizations to reference CATIE services in materials they produce.

 Similarly, partners and other organizations may approach CATIE and ask to include the CATIE contact information or promote CATIE services in their educational materials.

 The Third Party Promotion procedures outlined below have been developed to help CATIE process such requests in a clear, consistent and efficient manner that:

 - maintains CATIE’s position as an unbiased information source;

 - allows CATIE to plan for the increased volume of information requests that may result from third party education campaigns.